-St Martin, Stamford Baron
+St Martin Stamford Baron

-Welcome to St Martins Stamford Baron.
+Welcome to St Martins Stamford Baron

-The Church is one of the five surviving mediaeval Churches in Stamford and lies to the south of the River Welland in an area settled by Anglo-Saxons in 918.
+The Church building is one of the five surviving mediaeval Churches in Stamford and lies to the south of the River Welland in an area settled by Anglo-Saxons in 918.
 It houses the tombs of the Cecil family including William Cecil, Lord High Treasurer to Elizabeth I. It also has some fine mediaeval stained glass windows.
 Burials include the Dutch painter William Wissing(1687) and Daniel Lambert (1809) in the detached part of the churchyard.

 Get in touch